pdinoto/auth0-webtask/readme.md

 It is far from ready for public consumption.

-Internal notes of what I am thinking are in
+Internal notes of what I am thinking are [here](./webtask-notes.md)